The United Nations Office for Project Services (UNOPS)

 The ongoing conflict in Gaza continues to have devastating consequences for the people of the State of Palestine.
 With the UN and partners, we’re supporting the humanitarian response efforts.

 Since 7 October 2023, severe hostilities in the Gaza Strip have led to significant loss and damage.
-More than 51,000 Palestinians have died and over 115,000 have been injured*.
+More than 61,000 Palestinians have died, including more than 18,000 children, and over 151,000 have been injured*.

 This page is continuously updated